statmorph-lsst: Quantifying and correcting morphological biases in galaxy surveys: Analysis of morphology metrics

 To address this issue, we propose a new metric, which we call \textit{Substructure} ($St$).
 The motivation behind this metric is the same as for the original smoothness.
 By applying a smoothing kernel to an image and looking at the residual, we are essentially performing an unsharp mask highlighting small-scale features -- substructures -- in the residual.
 Therefore, we repeat this process exactly like we did for smoothness, producing the same residual image.

 The main difference is the treatment of the residual.
 Galaxy structures, such as clumps, spiral arms, bars, and others, are typically extended regions of several connected pixels.
 On the other hand, while the background also has spikes in the residual, they are disconnected as they arise from random noise.
-Therefore, our goal is to detect coherent residual structures residual that correspond to true galaxy features.
+Therefore, our goal is to detect coherent residual structures that correspond to true galaxy features.
 We run \texttt{detect\_sources} to identify any connected regions above $1\sigma$ of the residual noise.
 We use connectivity of 4 to exclude spurious connections in the noise, and choose a minimum area of 10 pixels as it is statistically unlikely to get 10 nearby pixels all above the noise threshold.
 We then compute the total flux contained in these detected clumps, normalized by the total flux in an aperture.
 Note that we use the image rather than the residual to calculate fluxes, unlike in the smoothness calculation.
 The background correction is similar: we compute the total flux in detected clumps in the background (if any), normalize by the total flux in the sky aperture, and then rescale the mean background substructure to the source aperture and subtract it.
 In most cases, due to our stringent detection criteria, the background substructure is 0.
-This is the same approach as what is used to detect clumps at high redshifts \citep[e.g.,][]{Shibuya2016} and so our metric will be useful to evaluate the fraction of clumpy galaxies.

 Fig. \ref{fig:substructure} shows an example of 8 galaxies in our sample, all imaged at 100 pc/px with $\mu_0 \sim 22.5$ mag/arcsec$^2$.
 The galaxies are sorted by increasing smoothness in the top row, and by increasing substructure in the bottom two rows.
 The bottom row shows the residual used in calculating both quantities, and orange regions show detected ``clumps'' that contribute to the substructure measurement.
 The inner aperture is excised.
 First, it is clear in the images that the coherent regions detected have a range of morphologies: some are star-forming clumps, but some are spiral arms or the central bar which are also picked up by the unsharp mask -- hence we opted to call the metric ``substructure'' rather than ``clumpiness'' to reflect the range of structures that contribute to it.
 Second, the substructure metric maps better to the diversity of galaxy types.
 When sorting galaxies by substructure (the middle row of Fig. \ref{fig:substructure}), we see a clear Hubble sequence, starting from two early-type galaxies, then a barred early-type, and then a series of disks with clumps and spiral arms.
 On the other hand, smoothness is dominated by noise variability for all but the most clumpy objects and thus the sorting is less meaningful.